The OnLine Taxes (OLT) Free File Edition

 OLT is part of the IRS's Free File Alliance

-Some providers also impose age and state restrictions, but OLT does not do that.
+Some providers also impose age and state restrictions, but OLT doesn't do that.
+And OLT includes a free state return if you qualify for the free federal return.

 Navigation and User Interface